abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/scheduling_or_tools.rst

 ..  only:: draft

     There are none for the time being.
-Nobody prevents you from implementing one...
+Nobody prevents you from implementing one though.

 ..  _scheduling_decisionbuilders_decision: